GStreamer/gstreamer/markdown/contribute/index.md

   existing bugs.

-- Once you have created a bug you can attach your patch(es) to the bug report, see below for more details (you can add one attachment when you file the bug, but if you have multiple things to attach you will have to do that after the bug has been submitted).
+- Once you have created a bug you can attach your patch(es) to the bug report, see below for more details.
+You can add one attachment when you file the bug, but if you have multiple things to attach you will have to do that after the bug has been submitted.

 - If your patch is for an enhancement (anything that is not supposed to work already, i.e. anything not a bug) or adds new API, please set your bug's